 While learning how to become a programmer, you probably focused on one of those areas.
 Even if you learned several skill sets, you should at primarily focus in one specialization that you’re the best at while getting started and looking for work.
 In other words, you want to become an expert in one field.

 No matter on what niche you settle on, make sure you can continue to learn and stay up-to-date on the latest industry trends.
 Technology is constantly evolving, which changes the programming world frequently.
 If you can’t stay on-top of the latest innovations, then how can you expect to be competitive?
+If you are up to date and stay on top of things, you’ll make some more cash.

 As a freelancer, you’ll probably be working from work.
 Unlike a fellow freelancers like blogger, programmers require a desktop, large monitors (some even prefer a dual-monitor setup), and a reliable keyboard, such as a mechanical keyboard.
 This means you can’t take all of your gear and work in the nearest coffee shop.
 So, you need a room large enough to accommodate your equipment.